Weather in Iceland in June: travel guide

 This is when the majority of Iceland's highland roads and mountain paths become accessible, allowing adventure-seekers to witness some of the country's most awe-inspiring landscapes.

-Other worthy hikes include the Glymur Waterfall Trail that leads to Iceland's second-highest waterfall, and the Mount Esja Trail.
+Other worthy hikes include the Glymur Waterfall Trail which leads to Iceland's second-highest waterfall, and the Mount Esja Trail.
 The latter offers a fantastic view of Reykjavik.

 Meanwhile, the scenic Landmannalaugar Trail showcases lava fields and geothermal hot springs.